What We Do Matters

 As chief communications and marketing officer, Elisa K. Siegel leads the AAMC’s efforts to advance public understanding and support of medical schools and teaching hospitals and their contributions to the nation's health.
 Her team manages the association's earned, paid and social media; strategic and advocacy communications campaigns, public opinion research, marketing strategy, brand and reputation management, digital and print publishing, and institutional advancement programming.
 Ms. Siegel also serves as the national communications co-chair of the Coalition to Protect America's Health Care, a national coalition of hospitals and health care providers that educates policymakers and the public about financial challenges facing the nation's hospitals.
 In addition, she serves on the board of directors of the Public Affairs Council.

 Prior to joining the AAMC in 2003, Ms. Siegel was a senior vice president of the public relations and advertising agency Goddard Claussen Porter Novelli, director of public affairs for the American Insurance Association, and government affairs manager for Diamond Shamrock Corporation.
-She graduated magna cum laude with an A.B. degree from Duke University.
+She graduated magna cum laude with a BA degree from Duke University.

 Chief Legal Officer